stevewil/stevewil.link-python/README.md

 The build process is as follows:

 1. The `python build.py` script is executed.
-2. It uses `Flask-Frozen` to crawl the Flask application defined in `app.py`.
+2. It uses `Frozen-Flask` to crawl the Flask application defined in `app.py`.
 3. The main `/` route in `app.py` scans the `content/home/` directory for `.txt` files.
 4. For each file, it parses the YAML frontmatter (the metadata at the top) and the content.
 5. It filters for widgets marked as `active = true` and sorts them by their `weight`.